statamic/v2-docs/content/collections/docs/content-types.md

 ### Universally Unique IDs {#ids}

 Universally unique IDs are generated for each item in each type, allowing you to relate items with each other and then retrieve that data later in your template if you so desire.
-Here are a few examples of how this is useful:
+Here are a couple of examples of how this is useful:

 - Associate a User with an Entry creating an author.
 - Associate a list of Entries with another Entry to establish Related Posts.
-- Include a list of Assets on a page to create a photo gallery complete with pre-established and reusable titles and  captions.
-- Add Taxonomy Terms to an Entry to create tags, letting you sort and filter your entries.

 ## The Types {#list}